 Click here to download and read the opening chapters of House Divided.

-Where you can get a paperback copy of House Divided:
+Where you can get a paperback or ebook version of House Divided:

 - Mysteries on Main Street in Johnstown, NY

 Do you frequent an independent bookstore?
 Ask the store owners to use the contact page to obtain copies.